 Living Off the Grid Defined

-Homesteading and Living off the grid entails a cut-off from any sort of outside source of power in the form of electricity, water and sewage, gas and heating.
-There are now a lot of ways you can be self-sufficient in all of the above mentioned energy sources.
+Homesteading and Living off the grid entails a cut-off from any sort of outside source of power in the form of electricity, water, sewage, gas, and heating.
+There are now a lot of ways you can be self-sufficient in all of the above-mentioned energy sources.

-If you are considering living off the grid you must also get backup generators and batteries which can store excess energy incase when you really need it.
-There are times when the sun doesn’t shine for longer periods and in these situations your backup generators kick in using the excess energy to power your house.
+If you are considering living off the grid you must also get backup generators and batteries which can store excess energy in case when you need it.
+There are times when the sun doesn’t shine for longer periods and in these situations, your backup generators kick in using the excess energy to power your house.

 Homesteader’s Life Insurance

-In America there are many households which started to live off the grid, unplugging from the system and generating their own source of food and energy.
-As they do this, various life and health insurance companies bring out different homesteader’s life insurance coverage options for such households.
+In America many households started to live off the grid, unplugging from the system and generating their source of food and energy.
+As they do this, various life and health insurance companies bring out different homesteaders’ life insurance coverage options for such households.

 ‘Going Green’ Insurance Coverage